UTEP-Parallel-Computing/parallel-computing-map-reduce-stephypy/README.md

 For custom input:
 python3 MapReduce.py --t #

-In which # represents any postive bigger than 1
+In which # represents any positive number bigger than 1